togglebyte/anathema-guide/src/introduction.md

   to customise the entire layout of the application.
 * Easy to prototype with the markup language and runtime.

-## Only include what you need:
-* Renderer only: tools for drawing in the terminal
-* Widgets + renderer: Ready made widgets that can be created and controlled with Rust.
-* Templates and runtime: Write layouts in a simple to use language

 ## Alternatives
 * [dioxus-tui](https://crates.io/crates/dioxus-tui)